 About Newman Passage, Fitzrovia

-Newman Passage is easily overlooked for the more prominent London tourist spots but for a genuine peek at what life may have been like in the eighteenth and nineteenth centuries, take a walk through and imagine if the walls could talk…
+Newman Passage is easily overlooked for the more prominent tourist spots in London, but for a genuine peek at what life may have been like in the 18th and 19th centuries, take a walk through and imagine if the walls could talk…